lpereira/blotest/2016/11/08/infect_to_protect.rst

 and it’s something I’d like to know more about.

 There are many articles around the web explaining how containers on Linux work.
-Some get out of their way to explain depth all the machinery necessary to make them work, so there’s no need to repeat it here.
+Some get out of their way to explain in depth all the machinery necessary to make them work, so there’s no need to repeat it here.

 But, in sum: almost all of the `kernel side of things was already present